 Steven Walker QC is a leading advocate (Scotland), barrister (England) and attorney (Cayman Islands) and a registered foreign lawyer at the Bar of Western Australia and the Bar of Ireland.
-He is an international commercial lawyer with a specialisation in arbitration, energy, commercial disputes, construction and engineering, he is based in South East Asia, Europe and works internationally.
+He is an international commercial lawyer with a specialisation in arbitration, energy, commercial/corporate disputes, construction and engineering.
+He is based between Asia Pacific and Europe and works internationally.

-‘Steven Walker of Terra Firma Chambers is regarded as a leading advocate for energy disputes in South-East Asia.
-He is currently ranked as BAND 1.
+He was also ranked BAND 1 in the Chambers & Partners Asia Pacific Guide 2016.
 As one source noted, "he is very quick, able to see the key points and give the right wording.
 He makes complicated matters very simple.
-He is very familiar with how arbitrators think, what they want.........he also maintains a regular presence in Malaysian disputes."
-(Chambers & Partners Asia Pacific, 2016)
+He is very familiar with how arbitrators think, what they want....he also maintains a regular presence in Malaysian disputes."

 Steven started his career as a solicitor in 1997.
 He called to the Scottish Bar in 1999, to the Cayman Islands Bar in 2007 and to the English Bar in 2008.
 He became a registered foreign lawyer at the Bar of Western Australia and the Bar of Ireland in 2016.
 He has been an accredited Mediator since 2003 and became an accredited arbitrator in 2011.
 He was appointed an ad hoc Advocate Depute in 2007 (criminal court prosecutor) by the Lord Advocate (Head of the Scottish Prosecution Service) and has prosecuted serious offences for the Crown including attempted murder and armed robbery.
 Steven also held a public appointment from the Scottish Government to sit as a Tribunal Judge.